alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 employees work, unless they are governed by federal labour standards.
 Where legislation mandates employer compliance, financial penalties or legal action may be imposed to enforce adherence and promote accountability.

+A contract of service is an arrangement in which an individual, referred to as the employee, agrees to work either full-time or part-time for an employer over a specified or indeterminate period.
+This type of contract establishes an employer-employee relationship, where the employer typically has control over the work performed and the conditions under which it is carried out.

+In contrast, a contract for service defines a business relationship where one party agrees to perform specific tasks or services outlined in the contract for another party.
+This arrangement is more independent in nature and does not constitute an employer-employee relationship.
+Instead, it reflects a client-contractor dynamic.

+To determine the nature of the relationship between a worker and a payer—particularly outside the province of Québec—the Canada Revenue Agency (CRA) applies a two-step approach.
+One of the key factors considered is the payer’s right to exercise control over the worker, including how the work is done and what tasks are performed.
+The degree of independence the worker holds is also evaluated, but the central issue is whether the payer has the authority to direct the work.

+Another factor the CRA examines is the ownership of tools and equipment.
+The significance lies in the size of the investment made by the worker, as well as the costs associated with repair, replacement, and insurance.
+The CRA also considers whether the worker incurs fixed ongoing costs or unreimbursed expenses, which may indicate a greater level of independence.

+Finally, the CRA assesses the extent to which the worker can control their revenue and expenses.
+A higher degree of financial control typically suggests a contract for service, while limited control may point to a contract of service.
+These factors collectively help determine the correct classification of the working relationship for tax and legal purposes.

 Review Questions
 ----------------